yaronyogev/expenses-management/README.txt

 my volunteering work in the Paamonim organization.
 After a couple of times where I encountered people who just did not have the money for buying MS Office Pro to have MS Access, I understood this called for a web-based app.
-I also wanted to have my expenses tracking eaily accessible from my mobile, although I'm still a long way from getting there.
+I also wanted to have my expenses tracking easily accessible from my mobile, although I'm still a long way from getting there.